codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/uploading-or-downloading-from-gs.md

 This pipeline does the following:

-1. A [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) that uploads a jar from Maven into our Google Storage bucket.
+1. Uploads a JAR from Maven into our Google Storage bucket through a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).

 ## Create the second pipeline

-Our second pipeline will have four stages:
+Our second pipeline has four stages:

 - A stage for cloning the repository
 - A stage for downloading the jar from the bucket